 Location: Rio Claro

-Snorkeling was very cool, the water was a perfect swimming temperature, everyone eagerly sliding in (ending a sentence with a preposition, whoops).
-The water was clear enough to just see the bottom most of the time.
-It wasn’t a full-blown coral reef but there was coral and bunch o’ fish.
-Towards the end of our time, Amber spotted a southern stingray and so we followed it for a few minutes.
+Snorkeling was very cool; the water was a perfect swimming temperature, everyone eagerly sliding in (ending a sentence with a preposition, whoops).
+The water was clear enough to see the bottom most of the time.
+It wasn’t a full-blown coral reef, but there was coral and bunch o’ fish.
+Towards the end of our time, Amber spotted a southern stingray, and so we followed it for a few minutes.
 Back on the boat, we rinsed and dried off in the sun, Anna passing around cereal bars.
 By Phoebe’s request, we reapplied sunscreen and gazed at the water while we headed back.
-The sliced pineapple was passed around, still on the rind(?
-Peel?
+The sliced pineapple was passed around, still on the rind(Peel?
 The outer skin of the pineapple).
 Soon after, a light rain storm drizzled on us.
-The waves grew and we -for real- maneuvered a bit in order to smoothly get back to shore.
+The waves grew and we -for real- maneuvered a bit to smoothly get back to shore.
 We stopped at a seafood restaurant to get lunch.
 The food was great and (in my opinion) the lemonade greater.
 After our meal, a majority of the group played soccer with locals and the crew.
 Me, Savannah, and Jordan played with a friendly dog and looked on smilingly as Phoebe’s baby son, the ferocious Talon, played with balloons.
-On our way back to the hotel, we had some free time, I and Anna went to the store for toiletries (oof to Savannah), and had some group time.
+On our way back to the hotel, we had some free time, Anna and I went to the store for toiletries (oof to Savannah), and had some group time.
 Dinner was at the hotel, the calamari was excellent, and we were all tired after a filling meal.
-The days are now numbered and the end is in sight, unfortunately, but every day is more fun than the last.
+The days are now numbered, and the end is in sight, unfortunately, but every day is more fun than the last.